wp-plugins/sagepay-server-gateway-for-woocommerce/readme.txt

 = 1.0.1 =
 * Added support for virtual products by sending billing address in shipping fields if cart contains virtual products.

+= 1.0.2 =
+* Updated the plugin to support WooCommerce 2.3.x